flaviusb/jewels/README.md

 ##The Amethysts

 The Amethysts are complex movements which can be used to fit together like a jigsaw, or inserted like a key into the correct space in a fight.
 They usually use the whole body, from stance through to fine position of limbs.
+Having an array of 'Application', differences in possible 'Interpretation' or 'Realisation', and the role of 'Intention' are also things that distinguish an Amethyst from sensible but not-Amethyst things like 'plays' or total nonsense like 'combos'.

 ##The Emeralds